-- 1. Perfume, perfumed lotion or cologne is not allowed.
-Effective deodorants are mandatory to assure no body odors are present.
-The student must also practice excellent oral hygiene and exhibit a clean, healthy mouth with no hint of halitosis.
+- Perfume, perfumed lotion, or cologne is not allowed.
+Effective hygiene is mandatory to assure no body odors are present.
 Gum chewing is not permitted at any time during clinical rotations.
-Make up should not be excessive.
 Breath mints should be kept discreet. - 2.
 Makeup should not be excessive, (No eyelash extensions, or bright colored eye makeup).